huggingface/hub-docs/tasks/src/reinforcement-learning/about.md

 ### Q - Learning

 * It is used to learn the policy for reinforcement learning
-* Policy: a rule that the agent should follow to select actions given the current state.
 * Q - learning is to find the optimal policy for making decisions
 * Q-function[Q(s,a)]: returns Q-value for action a at state s.
 Learning an action-value function, a.k.a.
 Q function, that computes the expected utility of taking an action in a state after training converges.
 * it will find the best course of action, given the current state of the agent.
 Depending on where the agent is in the environment, it will decide the next action to be taken.